labordep/PharoNetatmoAPI/README.md

 Pharo Netatmo API implementation for Legrand Netatmo products.

 You cannot access data directly from the devices : it is not possible for the moment.
 The only way to access the data and the devices is via the Netatmo Cloud.
+You need to be connected to get datas.

 ## Installing